minjun0622/MKS22X-FinalProject/README.md

 Changed the plans just a bit.
 - Speed has been shifted for difficulty purposes.
 - There will be one maze I think due to time constraints, maybe we can fix that.
+- Changing food is pointless.

+6/2/19
+Made the food inside the maze avoid the walls by limiting it from 1-29 however, it still spawns inside the maze structure so I have to fix that.

+6/3/19
+Got the arraylist to store the coordinates of the maze and the highlighted tiles.
+However, I still don't understand what to do with it.
+There is a problem getting the distance and I don't know why the problem is there.
+Will consult with my partner.

+6/4/19
+Last day!
+I got the reset feature to work by pressing the r key.

 5/21/19
 # Mihad